xray-imaging/32id-docs/docs/source/txm/manual/manual_001.rst

 Tomography
 ==========

 For tomographic data acqusition select TomoScan in the top left part of the main txm gui.
+TomoScan is a general interface for tomographic scanning at 2-BM, 7-BM, 13-BM, and 32-ID (https://tomoscan.readthedocs.io/en/latest/)

 .. image:: img_guide/tomoscan.png
    :width: 400px